 Efficient state inspection from stable to table

 It is difficult to compare private against state inspection of organic production.
-Public authorities are regarded as independent and impartial and are subject to parliamentary control.
+Public authorities are regarded as independent and impartial, and are subject to parliamentary control.
 The same effect can be ensured by accreditation of private inspection bodies.
-Public authorities thus do not need such accreditation.
+Thus public authorities do not need such accreditation.

 Only authorities under the Ministry of Food, Agriculture and Fisheries carry out inspection under the government rules for organic production.
 The Danish AgriFish Agency inspects the primary production, while the Danish Veterinary and Food Administration inspects food companies.
 Some undertakings are inspected daily, while other undertakings have inspection visits at least once a year.